October producer price inflation slows more than forecast

-LONDON Factory gate inflation slowed to its lowest annual rate since May 2011 in October as input costs eased more than forecast, official data showed slowed to its lowest annual rate since May 2011 in October as input costs eased more than forecast, official data showed
+LONDON The factory gate inflation slowed to its lowest annual rate since May 2011 in October as input costs eased more than forecast, official data showed slowed to its lowest annual rate since May 2011 in October as input costs eased more than forecast, official data showed on Friday.

-The policymakers expect that consumer price inflation, which is running at more than twice the Bank's 2 percent target t, will fall sharply early next year as the economic weakness weighs and one-offs such as the VAT tax hike fall out of the equation.
+The policymakers expect that consumer price inflation, which is running at more than twice the Bank's 2 percent target, will fall sharply early next year as the economic weakness weighs and one-offs such as the VAT tax hike fall out of the equation.

 Producer output prices rose 5.7 percent on the year, below forecasts for an annual rise of 5.9 percent, the Office f or National Statistics said.